ansys/pymapdl/doc/source/getting_started/codespaces.rst

 for that time.
 You can stop the Codespace from the **Command palette** (:kbd:`Ctr/⌘` + :kbd:`Shift` + :kbd:`P`) and then search for ``Stop current Codespace``.

-.. warning:: If you close your browser window (by mistake or not), your Codespace is still running.
+.. warning:: If you close your browser window (by mistake or not), **your Codespace is still running**.
    You can access it again from the PyMAPDL repository, by clicking the green **Code** button and then the **Codespaces** tab.
 You should see a list of your current (active and stopped) PyMAPDL Codespace machines, where you can select the one that you want to connect to, stop or delete.